What is an angiofibroma?

 Angiofibroma is classified by association with a genetic disorder or according to its body site .

-Angiofibromas are most commonly associated with the following genetic disorders:
+Angiofibromas are associated with the following genetic disorders:

 Tuberous sclerosis is a neurocutaneous autosomal dominant syndrome, in which angiofibromas appear in childhood in the nasolabial folds and on the central face .
 Patients with tuberous sclerosis commonly develop an oral fibroma or a periungal angiofibroma (Koenen tumour) over time .
-A facial angiofibroma associated with tuberous sclerosis is also called adenoma sebaceum, juvenile angiofibroma, and Pringle tumour.
+The facial angiofibromas associated with tuberous sclerosis are also called adenoma sebaceum, juvenile angiofibroma, and Pringle tumour.

 Angiofibromas in tuberous sclerosis

-Facial angiofibromas are also found in Birt-Hogg-Dubé syndrome, a rare genodermatosis characterised by skin and renal tumours, as well as spontaneous pneumothorax .
-Most of the cutaneous lesions are fibrofolliculomas, which are abnormal growths of the hair follicles.
+Facial angiofibromas have been reported in Birt-Hogg-Dubé syndrome, a rare genodermatosis characterised by skin and renal tumours, as well as spontaneous pneumothorax .
+Most of the cutaneous lesions however are fibrofolliculomas, which are abnormal growths of the hair follicles.

 Multiple endocrine neoplasia type 1 is a hereditary syndrome that leads to tumours in several endocrine organs .

-A fibrous papule is characteristically found in adults as a solitary facial lesion, often clinically mistaken for a basal cell carcinoma or melanocytic naevus.
-It is thought to be the result of an involuting dermal melanocytic naevus.
+A fibrous papule is characteristically found in adults as a solitary lesion usually on the nose, often clinically mistaken for a basal cell carcinoma or melanocytic naevus.
+It is thought to be a form of dermal naevus.